Alcohol and drugs

-Recently we consulted to gauge the level of public awareness about New Psychoactive Substances (NPS) formerly known as ‘legal highs’.
+We ran a consultation to find the level of public awareness about New Psychoactive Substances (NPS), formerly known as ‘legal highs’.
 Along with the support to help enforce controls on their use.
 For example, by giving the police additional powers through a Public Spaces Protection Order (PSPO).
-Go to the consultation.
+Get further information about the feedback we received.

 Where can I get help?